 Grilling on the salt stone

-Want to grill lightly, easily and deliciously?
+Light, easy, and delicious grilling?
 It's easy with these striking pink salt stones.
-Whether you call them salt stones or salt planks, they have been available in every grill shop and in every grill department for years as part of the accessories section and are nothing new for experienced grillers.
-But since discounters regularly offer salt planks in the spring, grill greenhorns are also getting a taste for them.
-In the best case, literally, if they actually use these chunks of Himalayan salt for grilling and not just for serving.
+Whether you call them salt stones or salt planks, they've been available in every barbecue shop and every barbecue department for years, offering accessories and are nothing new to experienced grillers.
+But since discount stores regularly offer salt planks in the spring, even grilling newbies are catching on.
+Ideally, literally, if they actually use these chunks of Himalayan salt for grilling and not just serving.

 Salt is vital.
-Without sodium and chloride - the two electrolytes that make up around 98 percent of all commercially available salt - our bodies would not function.
+Without sodium and chloride – the two electrolytes that make up about 98 percent of all commercially available salt – our bodies would not function.
 The remaining 2 percent contains minerals such as calcium and magnesium.
-But the amount of salt we consume is crucial to whether it is good for us or bad - or can even be life-threatening.
-The general recommendation of the German Nutrition Society (DGE) is that adults should consume no more than six grams of table salt per day, and the World Health Organization recommends just five grams per day.
+But the amount of salt we consume determines whether it is good for us or harmful – or can even be life-threatening.
+The general recommendation of the German Nutrition Society (DGE) is for adults to consume no more than six grams of table salt per day; the World Health Organization recommends just five grams per day.

 Fine salt note

-Salt is a real flavor booster for many dishes, but it can quickly go in a rather unpleasant direction.
+Salt is a real flavor booster for many dishes, but it can quickly take a rather unpleasant turn.
 Depending on how much or how little salt you usually use, your own sense of salt becomes dulled.
-What you yourself find sufficient when tasting may be judged by others as too salty.
-However, if you use a salt plank for grilling, the food may be seasoned beforehand as required, but not salted, as the plank or stone gives off a subtle salty note to the food during the cooking process.
-There is no need to worry about too much salt with this method - unless you want to cook on the plank for a longer period of time at a low temperature.
-In this case, the moisture released by the food may dissolve more salt and thus make it too salty.
-Larger items can be seared well on the hot salt stone, but should then be cooked to the desired point in the indirect grill area.
-Generally speaking, the drier the food, the less salt is released, and you should also be careful with acidic marinades, as acid can also release more salt particles from the plank.
-But depending on the food, this effect can of course also be desired.
+What you find sufficient when tasting may be considered too salty by someone else.
+However, if you use a salt plank for grilling, the food can be seasoned beforehand as needed, but not salted, as the plank or stone imparts a subtle salty note to the food during the cooking process.
+There is no need to worry about too much salt with this method – unless you want to cook on the plank for a longer period of time at a low temperature.
+In this case, the moisture released by the food can dissolve more salt, making it too salty.
+Larger items can be seared well on the hot salt stone, but should then be cooked to the desired doneness in the indirect grill area.
+Generally speaking, the drier the food, the less salt will be released.
+You should also be careful with acidic marinades, as acid can also dissolve more salt particles from the plank.
+However, depending on the food, this effect may also be desirable.

 Pink grilling

-The salt planks are made of Himalayan salt, and the iron ions they contain are responsible for their red color.
+The salt planks are made of Himalayan salt, and their reddish hue is due to the iron ions they contain.
 Contrary to what the name suggests, most of the Himalayan salt products sold here are not mined in the Himalayas, but in Pakistan.
-The term "Himalaya" is protected in that only countries whose territories include part of the Himalayas are allowed to market the pink salt under this name.
-In addition to Pakistan, these include India, Nepal and Tibet.
-All foods that like it short, hot and crispy are predestined for the salt stone.
-Thinly sliced steak strips, fish fillets, seafood or vegetable and fruit slices are among them and are ideal for beginners in particular to achieve culinary success in a short time.
-To do this, the salt stone is slowly heated up until it reaches a temperature range of 220 ° to 250 °C. The stone or plank is at exactly the right temperature for this type of grilling when a drop of water dripped onto it starts to dance on the salt surface.
-Then no oil is needed to prevent the food from sticking.
-Even grilling a steak is possible on the salt plank in this temperature range.
-The salt stone is also ideal for gentle cooking in the medium temperature range, at 160 ° to 180 °C, and the best results are achieved by direct or indirect grilling with the lid closed - or in the oven.
-The grilled food should be turned halfway through the cooking time.
+The term "Himalayan" is protected in that only countries that have a part of the Himalayas on their territory are allowed to market the pink salt under this name.
+In addition to Pakistan, these countries include India, Nepal, and Tibet.
+Any food that likes a quick, hot, and crunchy meal is predestined for the salt stone.
+Thinly sliced steak strips, fish fillets, seafood, or sliced vegetables and fruit are among these and are ideal for beginners who want to achieve culinary success in a short time.
+To do this, the salt stone is slowly heated until it reaches a temperature of 220° to 250°C. The stone or plank is at exactly the right temperature for this type of grilling when a drop of water begins to dance on the salt surface.
+This means no oil is needed to prevent the food from sticking.
+Even searing a steak is possible on the salt plank at this temperature.
+The salt stone is also ideal for gentle cooking at medium temperatures, between 160°C and 180°C, and the best results are achieved with direct or indirect grilling with the lid closed – or in the oven.
+The food should be turned halfway through the cooking time.

-Generally, you grill on the salt stone - but it also works well underneath.
-For chicken legs, for example.
-To do this, the salt plank is first slowly heated up and brought to the desired temperature.
-Then you temporarily pull it into the cooler temperature zone and make room for the chicken legs, which you then place on the hot grill.
-Then you carefully place the salt plank (be careful, it's hot!) on the legs and cook them simultaneously from above and below until they are golden brown and crispy.
-This means that you don't have to turn the food over.
+Generally, you grill on top of the salt stone, but it also works well underneath.
+For chicken thighs, for example, the salt plank is first slowly heated to the desired temperature.
+Then it is temporarily moved to the cooler temperature zone, making room for the chicken thighs, which are then placed on the hot grill grate.
+Then you carefully place the salt plank (careful, it's hot!) on top of the thighs and cook them simultaneously from the top and bottom until they are golden brown and crispy.
+This eliminates the need to turn the food.

-After grilling, let the salt plank cool down, which takes about half an hour.
-Then carefully scrape off the encrustations with a wire brush or a knife and then simply wash it under running water until all residue is removed.
-However, it should come into contact with water for as short a time as possible so that it can be used for multiple uses.
-Of course, washing-up liquid and dishwashers are taboo.
-It is important to dry the plank completely after cleaning and to let it air-dry.
-Then store it until the next use - either in an airtight container, but wrapping it in cling film also works.
-If the plate is then too thin to grill one day, you can still use it to salt pasta water or other dishes - or you can use it as peeling salt (preferably in combination with a little high-quality olive or coconut oil) in the shower.
+After grilling, let the salt plank cool down for about half an hour.
+Then, carefully scrape off any encrusted residue with a wire brush or knife and then simply wash it under running water until all residue is gone.
+However, contact with water should be kept to a minimum so that it can be reused multiple times.
+Dishwashing detergent and dishwashers are obviously taboo.
+It's important to dry the plank thoroughly after cleaning and let it air dry.
+Then store it until the next time you need it – either in an airtight container, but wrapping it in cling film also works.
+If one day the plank is too thin for grilling, you can always use it to salt pasta water or other dishes – or you can use it as exfoliating salt (preferably in combination with some high-quality olive or coconut oil) in the shower.

 How it works

 Grilling with a salt stone is easy and safe if you pay attention to the characteristics of this material.
-One of these is that a salt stone needs to be heated up slowly - similar to a pizza stone.
-The best way to do this with a charcoal grill is to divide your grill into two or - if space allows - three different temperature zones and start with the lowest temperature range.
-If you are working with a ceramic grill, place the plank on the grate as soon as the grill has reached a temperature of between 80 and 100 °C and then increase the temperature slowly using the control options provided by the ventilation slider at the bottom of the body and the lid valve.
+One of these is that a salt stone needs to be heated up slowly – similar to a pizza stone.
+This works best with a charcoal grill if you divide your grill into two or – if space allows – three different temperature zones and start with the lowest temperature range.
+If you are using a ceramic grill, place the plank on the grate as soon as the grill has reached a temperature between 80 and 100 °C and then slowly increase the temperature using the control options provided by the vent at the bottom of the grill body and the lid valve.
 With a gas grill, you can either work with different temperature zones or increase the temperature in 10-minute increments.
-Slow heating is necessary because the salt plank may have stored some water naturally or from the last cleaning, which can lead to salt particles chipping off or even breaking the plank if heated too quickly.
-However, once it is warmed through properly, which takes about half an hour (15 minutes per temperature range), it can also safely cope with strong, direct heat.
+Slow heating is necessary because the salt plank may have retained some water, either naturally or from the last cleaning.
+If heated too quickly, this can lead to salt particles flaking off or even the plank breaking.
+However, once it is thoroughly warmed up, which takes about half an hour (15 minutes per temperature range), it can also safely cope with strong, direct heat.

 Ingredients: